All Followers Are Fake Followers

 Even so, their effect was real: Foddy and I looked far more popular and important than our cronies.
 A colleague of Foddy’s at New York University, passed over by Twitter for such largesse, had become so agitated that he’d cornered Foddy to ask if he was buying followers.
 The whole matter was a Pandora’s box that I kept carefully hidden and firmly closed.

 Last weekend, The New York Times opened it up.
 The paper ran an extensive investigative report about the companies that sell Twitter followers and retweets, and the people who buy them.
-Those people are often famous already: The Times story opens with geometrically fractured portraits of the model Kathy Ireland, the athlete Ray Lewis, and the actor John Leguizamo.
+Many of those people are famous already: The Times story opens with geometrically fractured portraits of the model Kathy Ireland, the athlete Ray Lewis, and the actor John Leguizamo.
 They are presented like modern mug shots of fraudsters caught in the act.

 The report exposes Twitter as willfully duplicitous to users, advertisers, and investors—revelations that could (and should) harm the company’s value and reputation.
 But it also takes for granted that “real” followers are valid and valuable.
-The problem with Twitter—and with social media in general—isn’t that the influence can be faked.
+The problem with Twitter—and with social media in general—isn’t that influence can be faked.
 It’s that it is seen to have so much significance in the first place.

 * * *